genestack/user-docs/docs-rework/odm-api/contribute/transformations/single-cell/transformation-process-reference.md

 - Embeddings (`"embedding"`) are read as multidimensional arrays, serialised as comma-separated strings, and added as columns.
 - Pairwise data (`"pairwise"`) is read as pairwise matrices; for each matrix, the row mean is calculated and added as a column.

+Feature metadata is extracted once per feature source in use, producing one table per source: `X` and every `.layers` matrix share one, while a matrix held elsewhere in the file (`.raw`, for example) has its own.
+A configured source that no extracted matrix uses is skipped, and a warning is logged.

 ### 2.4 Index handling and sanity checks

 - If the DataFrame is empty with neither columns nor an index, an error is raised.